 - EXTREME PERFORMANCE SERIES HD TV VHF/UHF ANTENNA - Deep Fringe Capable Yagi Design pulls in stations that other models don’t even know exist!

-- OUTPERFORMS THE COMPETITION - Designed from the ground up for the best possible HDTV performance, this model’s UHF performance outperforms all UHF Only TV Antennas 44” or shorter in size, and compares favorable on UHF than even 8ft long VHF/UHF combo Antennas.
+- OUTPERFORMS THE COMPETITION - Designed from the ground up for the best possible HDTV performance, this model’s UHF performance outperforms all UHF Only TV Antennas 44” or shorter in size, and compares favorable on UHF than many 8ft long VHF/UHF combo Antennas.

 - DEEP FRINGE CAPABLE - Perfect Solution for picking up even the weakest of signals at far off distances!

 - ATTIC & INDOOR MOUNTING – If you absolutely can't mount outside, the best indoor solution would be to use a mount that allows lots of placement and movement possibilies, such as our tool-less (absolutely no drilling into your home) indoor HD-T200 tripod to this order and you can mount the antenna instantly and anywhere.
 It also yields better signal than standard indoor mounts, as it’s height is telescoping and it’s 360 degree rotatable (even after antenna is installed) and locks and unlocks with a very simple tension knob!
 Note Attic installations will have lower range than outdoor mounting.